Posted on: Aug 7, 2018, | By Judy, WayKen Project Manager

 What Is Concept Model?

-Conceptual model is a valuable vehicle for providing ideas to users.
-A physical concept model generated by rapid prototyping can provide effect information about design manufacturability and can be refined to the specific requirements of the customers, so conceptual modeling helps to reduce production time in the early stages of the design process.
+The conceptual model is a valuable vehicle for providing ideas to users.
+A physical concept prototype generated by rapid prototyping can provide effective information about design manufacturability and can be refined to the specific requirements of the customers, so conceptual modeling helps to reduce production time in the early stages of the design process.
 The products involved are able to meet deadlines, develop faster and put them into use as quickly as possible.

 Since all prototypes are produced through rapid prototyping technologies, there is no need to develop expensive tools to design prototypes.
 This greatly reduces production costs and allows for quick and easy integration of designs.
 It provides a very low-risk way to discover design flaws and make modifications, and to provide accurate models that can be used in production tools.